oakes/java-assignments/3.4-libgdx/README.md

 ## Description

-Create a project based on [Minicraft](../projects/Minicraft).
+Fork the [Minicraft](../projects/Minicraft) project.
 Write the necessary code to make the player walk around and stuff.

 ## Requirements